MinaProtocol/mina/rfcs/0024-Non-consensus-node-protocol.md

 So, we need to think about ways to incentivize full nodes.
 Maybe-

  1. Pay a full node for fulfilling a request?
- 2. Some sort of periodic fee for being an NC node by associating it with an account?
+ 2. Some sort of periodic fee for being a non-consensus node by associating it with an account?